A Good Divorce: difficult but possible

 With this book, I want to make it clear that there is no battle to win a family crisis:Introduction

 A book about Mindful, Peaceful and Conscious Divorce from a Divorce Lawyer with a litigator background?
-Does not this look odd?
-I have been in court, I have been in court, I have been in court, I have been in court, I have been in court.
-I'm always going to be the worst, especially for children.
-In fact, most of the divorce cases involve children and they are often the real victims of conflict.
-The longer the proceedings, the more complicated the relationship between the parties.
-Therefore, my resolve was to seek the alternative relationship between the warring parents and kids.
+Doesn't this look odd?
+For the past twenty years, as a divorce lawyer, I have been in court, appeals, and with many clients I have appeared before supreme court judges as an expert in family rights as part of my law practice.
+I continue to have the feeling that even when I win the case and get the results my client wants, the conflict isn't over, and the situation hasn't improved, actually it often gets worse, especially for children.
+In fact, most of the divorce cases involve children and they are often the real victims of conflict, with proceedings lasting several years.
+The longer the proceedings, the more complicated is the relationship between the parties.
+Therefore, my resolve was to seek alternative solutions to the courtroom, a different way of divorcing that retains the positive relationship between the warring parents with kids.

-I have seen how the issues behind separation and divorce are the same the world over.
-Judges and lawyers in the US and in Europe are facing the same situations.
-The couple fight on support, parenting time, vacations, the home, furniture pieces and even wedding gifts.
-In actual fact, it is all about excuse, the problems are of a nature, but they are just a few years ago.
+I have seen how the issues behind separation and divorce decisions are the same the world over.
+Judges and lawyers in the US and in Europe are facing the same situations and have the same difficulty.
+The couple fight over trivial matters relating to support, parenting time, vacations, the home, furniture pieces and even wedding gifts.
+In actual fact, it is all an excuse, the problems are of a different nature, but just a few want to really face them and lawyers, generally speaking, are not trained to delve into the matter.
 One way for a mindful, conscious and respectful divorce is Collaborative Practice.
-This process offers the parties the space, the tools and the professional help to put into focus and definitively resolve family conflicts positively where all the parties are winners, especially children.
+This process offers the parties the space, the time, the tools and professional help to put into focus and definitively resolve family conflicts positively where all the parties are winners, especially children.

 How to help those in difficulty